What is ESMA and How Has ESMA Impacted Forex & CFD Trading?

 In 2018, rules governing forex & CFD trading across Europe were significantly changed as a result of what is commonly referred to as ESMA.

-We’ll cover the entire process from start to finish in order to provide an overview that both new and and experienced traders can comprehend.
-To get started, we’ll provide a basic overview of ESMA.
+We’ll cover the entire process from start to finish in order to provide an overview that both experienced traders and new investors can easily comprehend.
+To get started, we’ll first provide a basic overview of ESMA.

 What is ESMA?

 It’s worth noting that each EU member state has its own financial regulatory body, allowing for autonomy in financial regulation.
+This means that an EU member state can set its own rules as it relates to the regulation of forex & CFD trading.
 In the case of ESMA, however, all EU member states agreed to the changes that we’ll now explore further.

 Why Did ESMA have Such an Impact on Forex Trading Regulation? – Changes in Leverage Restrictions